 It was a classic NFL playoff game in Chicago.
 The air was cold and snow was falling from the sky.
 Soldier Field was packed with anxious and excited fans that, in no time, were cheering their Bears on to a 28 – 0 start against the visiting Seattle Seahawks.
 Quarterback Jay Cutler had finally come into his own and, by game’s end, was responsible for two passing and two rushing touchdowns.
 The Bears went on to win 35 – 24 – sending them to face archrival Green Bay Packers in the NFC Championship.

 All Bears fans still had a sour taste in their mouth after the Green Bay Packers eliminated their chance at a Super Bowl appearance in 2010.
 Since that NFC Championship, perhaps no game has provided as sweet of vengeance as the 2015 Thanksgiving game.
 The Bears were a struggling team, they hadn’t beat Aaron Rodgers in five years, and Lambeau Field in Green Bay was hosting a Brett Favre celebration at halftime.
 With the odds stacked against them in a big way, the Bears held on late in the game to shock the hosting Packers 17 – 13.
 While there were no playoff implications, Bears fans the world over enjoyed major bragging rights after this major upset.

-If you happen to be staying at the University of Chicago La Quinta while the Chicago Bears are in town this season, do yourself a favor and head on over to Soldier Field.
+If you happen to be staying at The Best Western Plus Hyde Park while the Chicago Bears are in town this season, do yourself a favor and head on over to Soldier Field.
 The fan base always delivers a good time, and there is nothing quite like watching the Bears on their home turf.
 Visit https://www.chicagobears.com/ for a complete schedule.